dereuromark/cakephp-expose/README.md

 ## TODOs

-- Check UUID binary16 compatibility/usage instead of default char36.
-Saves some disk space.
+- Confirm UUID binary16 compatibility/usage instead of default char36.
+Saves some disk space, should still be as fast.